Working in the Netherlands as a US Freelancer : how to switch visa from HSM to DAFT

 US Highly Skilled Migrant (HSM) visa holders switching into freelancing

-Also bear in mind that the HSM visa is tied to the HSM employment contract.
-If the employment ends, so does the HSM visa.
-After the employment, the employee may still have a sticker in their passport that says they have the right to work and reside in the Netherlands.
-But the Employer must notify the IND of the termination of the contract, after which the HSM visa is invalidated.
-Hence all HSM visas terminate along with the end of the employment to which it was tied.
 The fact that you are already in-country on another visa, means you already have a BSN number.
-That simplifies your DAFT application process, because you don’t have to perform your Gemeente registration anymore and you don’t need to worry about the apostilled documents that come along with that.
+That simplifies your DAFT application process, because you don’t have to perform your Gemeente registration anymore.
 But that doesn’t mean your business with the IND is done.
 You will still need to show up at the IND appointment to pick up your residence endorsement sticker and drop off your biometrics if your previous biometrics appointment was longer than 6 months ago.
+Also, if you are bringing a spouse to your DAFT visa, you must provide the IND with your marriage certificate again (apostille is not required).

 Switching visas and the 30% ruling